poloniki/gpu_deployment/README.md

 - Name the Dockerfile `Dockerfile.training`.
 - Two different Dockerfiles are required as they serve different purposes: the training Dockerfile and the prediction Dockerfile.
 The latter is usually lighter as it only needs to run the prediction function.
 An example Dockerfile for Ultralytics is provided in this repository.

-## Securely Passing Credentials to a Remote Docker Container

-- [Details to be added]

 ## Setting Up Continuous Deployment